srukshan98/ngs-workspace/lib/ngs-workspace/README.md

 ```

 ## Versions

 ### v0.2.0

 This Update include breaking changes and new features

 - The requirement to add the workspace component to a base component is now removed
 - The workspace component is not exposed
 - The method to add the workspace header has been altered
 - New API exposed from Workspace service to attach header dynamically
+- Exposed a Configuration to attach a custom class to workspace container "workspaceContainerClass"

 ### v0.1.2